-(e.3) Day 1 profit or loss
+(e.3) Day 1 profit or loss -

 When the transaction price of the instrument differs from the fair value at origination and the fair value is based on a valuation technique that only uses inputs observable in market transactions, the Group recognizes the difference between the transaction price and fair value in the net trading income.
 In those cases where fair value is based on models for which some of the inputs are not observable, the difference between the transaction price and the fair value is deferred and is only recognized in profit or loss when the inputs become observable, or when the instrument is derecognized.
-It should be noted that during the years 2020 and 2019, the Group did not originate any differences related to these characteristics.

-(e.4) Measurement categories of financial assets and liabilities
+(e.4) Measurement categories of financial assets and liabilities -